wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

       title: "Your App Name",
   ```
   :::caution[Restart Your App]
-  After changing the app name, you'll need to rerun `wasp db start` and `wasp start`!
+  Upon changing the app name, new, empty development database will be assigned to your app.
+This means you'll need to rerun `wasp db start`, `wasp db migrate-dev` and `wasp start`.
   :::
 - [ ] Update meta tags in `app.head` (even if you don't have a custom domain yet, put one you would like to have, as this won't affect development).
 - [ ] Update `app.emailSender.defaultFrom.name` with the name of your app/company/whatever you want your users to see in their inbox, if you're using the `emailSender` feature and/or `email` Auth method.